 Privileges and Responsibilities

-All applicants accepted to the Program are considered “in residence” and are expected to conduct their proposed research at UC Berkeley.
-All visitors must reside in Berkeley or surrounding cities in the Bay Area during the duration of their appointment period.
-In addition, all visitors are expected to carry out their proposed research for the entire duration of their appointment period.
+Visiting scholars are considered “in residence” and are expected to conduct their proposed research on the UC Berkeley campus.
+Visiting scholars must reside in Berkeley or the surrounding cities in the Bay Area during the duration of their appointment period.
+In addition, visiting scholars are expected to carry out their proposed research for the entire duration of their appointment period.

 - Access to UC Berkeley’s libraries (including the law library and the law school’s Reading Room)

-- Access to electronic resources (via a CalNet account)
+- Access to electronic systems and resources (via a CalNet account)

 - Issuance of a Berkeley e-mail account